levenlabs/dank/README.md

 Uploads a file to the given filename in seaweedfs.
 Before uploading, it validates the body to the orignal requirements passed to the `/assign` call.
 It should be noted that the file extension is ignored and must be stored separately.
 Returns 200 if the file was uploaded successfully.
+This returns a JSON body with the filename that was uploaded and the Content-Type of the uploaded file, if one was given.

 If you're using a form to submit the request, you must either pass `formKey` with the name of the input element or make the name `file`.
 The params should